Skip to main content

 1970 Oakland Tribune ad announcing the grand opening of Ivanhoe Villas in Livermore by Sunset Homes.

-From a September 1970 Oakland Tribune ad announcing the grand opening of Ivanhoe Villas.
+September 1970 Oakland Tribune ad announcing the grand opening of Ivanhoe Villas.

-Where are Ivanhoe Villas in Livermore?
+Where Ivanhoe Villas are located in Sunset East

 Set within the desirable Sunset East neighborhood, Ivanhoe Villas catered to buyers seeking an affordable, low-maintenance lifestyle—without compromising on location or architectural style.